sthenault/lowatt_collect/README.rst

 * 'LOG_LEVEL' = the log level name received as argument ('DEBUG', 'INFO', 'WARNING' or 'ERROR')

-When run after `collect`, `postcollect` command will be called for each collected file, with its path as argument.
+When run after `collect`, `postcollect` commands will be called for each collected file, with its path as argument.

-When run standalone, `postcollect` command for a source will be called once, either with all files specified as argument or with all files found in the source directory.
+When run standalone, each `postcollect` command for a source will be called once, either with all files specified as argument or with all files found in the source directory.